 RTDNA is committed to increasing diversity in newsrooms, encouraging coverage of diverse communities and demonstrating the value of bringing diverse voices to the table by recognizing stations who are doing so.

 The Kaleidoscope Awards honor news organizations demonstrating a commitment to covering the diversity of the communities they serve and showcase journalistic excellence in covering issues of race, ethnicity, sexual orientation and gender identity.

-Winners will be announced in June and recognized at the 2018 Excellence in Journalism Conference, Sept.
-27-29, 2018, in Baltimore.
+Winners will be announced in June and recognized at the 2019 Excellence in Journalism Conference, Sept.
+5-7 in San Antonio.